iheitlager/dotfiles/README.md

 script/bootstrap
 ```

-There are two commands to run everynow and then `dot` to upgrade brew and
+There are two commands to run every now and then:
+* `dot` to upgrade brewd
-`vimstall` to do Vundle based vim packages
+* `vimstall` to do Vundle based vim packages

 ## topical